 Periodontal gum disease include gingivitis and periodontitis, which are chronic bacterial infections that affect the gums and the bone supporting the teeth.
-They begin with the bacteria in the plaque (the sticky, colorless film that forms on your teeth on a daily basis), which causes the gums to become red and swollen and to bleed easily.
+They begin with the bacteria in the plaque (the sticky, colourless film that forms on your teeth on a daily basis), which causes the gums to become red and swollen and to bleed easily.

-Firstly, the tooth is scaled to remove the plaque and tarter that has accumulated on the tooth.
-Then the root is planed or smoothed.
-This eliminates any rough areas on the root that can easily trap plaque and bacteria.
-A smooth clean root provides a healthy environment to allow the gums to heal naturally and re-attach to the tooth.
-This will create a reduced pocket, therefore eliminating areas for bacteria to hide and cause further disease.
+Firstly, the tooth is scaled to remove the plaque and tarter that has accumulated on its surface, then the root is planned or smoothed.
+This eliminates any rough areas that can easily trap plaque and bacteria.
+A smooth clean root provides a healthy environment and allows the gums to heal naturally and re-attach to the tooth.
+This in turn, creates a reduced ‘’pocket’’ around the tooth eliminating areas where bacteria can accumulate and cause further disease.

 When the pockets become too deep for scaling and root planning, a Pocket Depth Reduction procedure is often a solution.
 During a Pocket Depth Reduction procedure, we can remove the disease-causing bacteria and infection and we will then thoroughly clean and smooth the tooth surfaces.
 If necessary, we sometimes reshape the gum and bone to allow the gums to settle nicely.
 This will allow the gums to heal, resulting in smaller, healthier pockets.

 What aftercare is required?

 Periodontal (Gum) Disease is a chronic problem, much like diabetes and so, must be controlled through regular periodontal maintenance and hygiene sessions.
 The frequency of appointments required will vary from case to case, but typically, periodontal cleaning sessions are recommended more often than that of patients with healthy gums which is every 6 months).
 At LPID we understand that life can be busy and our dedicated patient care team are on hand to help coordinate the best schedule for you.